angelal14/SoC/README.md

 ## **Questions**
 1. Is there a way to overlap pictures so that you can see both on top of one another???
-2. Why does it give me this error: 'NoneType' object has no attribute 'draw' for my Sprite self.you.draw()?
-I initialized the sprite in the initializer, set it up in setup(), and called .draw() on it... but it is still apparently NoneType?
-What does that mean?
-3. Is there any way to make a “get” function that gets the center of a Sprite?
-(Even while it moves?)
-Can't seem to find any online.
-4. How to change text to Bold, change the font, or center the text?
-Whenever I write bold=True in creating text, it doesn't actually bold it..
-5. Relating to Question3, is there a way to update text, like a set_text() function?
-That way, you don't have to re-create text in the same location repeatedly?
-6. How do you prevent the character from running over a table/chair/tree?
+2. How do you prevent the character from running over a table/chair/tree?
 I know you can check for collision...and then call stop() on the character?
-7. I have a vision of doing this: on the opening screen, the player can choose which character they want to be.
+3. I have a vision of doing this: on the opening screen, the player can choose which character they want to be.
 Then that changes which characters are stationary in the atrium.
 But then that means when creating the Sprites, I need to make the image file's name a variable... how would I do that?
 Maybe store all the characters in a list, and remove the character that the player chooses from the list...??
 Want a more solid idea
-8. [This is just a note to myself:] Maybe during the game, the character can earn money.
+4. [This is just a note to myself:] Maybe during the game, the character can earn money.
 Then, when they're done playing the Opus game, they can go back to the Science Center atrium to buy something from a friend!
 Kind of like an easter egg surprise at the end.

+##### Jiin's Tips
+**"Get" function that gets center of a sprite... even while it moves?:** self.player.get_position() **Can't bold or italicize text,** but you can do font_name="Comic Sans MS" or any other system fonts, like from Microsoft Word.
+Also, anchor_x="center" and align="center" do different things but both are useful.
+**To update text:** you can totally pass a variable when calling draw_text().
+You can also do an f-string which allows you to write string words & a string variable in the same line.

 ### **How to run my code**